Driving Down This Haunted Ohio Road Will Give You Nightmares

 To see the headlight of the ghost’s motorcycle, turn off your engine, flash your headlights three times and wait.
 People who have done this report seeing a white light coming toward them from across the hills at a high speed.

-To view this phenomenon in action, watch the video below:
+To view the haunted Buckley Road phenomenon in action, watch the video below:

 * Please note: The following video contains profanity.

 What do you think of this eerie phenomenon?
-Have you experienced it for yourself?
-Are you brave enough to try it?
+Have you experienced Buckley Road for yourself?
+Are you brave enough to travel along this haunted road in Ohio?